Table of Contents

 Basic Install

 Basic Install is pretty well covered by Google's Docs.
-Be sure to use the new ga.js code, not the old urchin.js code.
+Be sure to use the new _gaq asynchronous code, not any of the older codes (urchin.js, _gat code, etc.).
 Make sure that the tracking code appears once, and only once, on all of your pages.
-Preferably at the very bottom, right above the closing </body> tag.

 Once you get that done, login and start looking at your reports.
 Note that (annoyingly) any configuration changes you make to your reports (e.g. apply a new filter, change your default homepage filename, etc.) only affect data from that day onward.
 You can't go back and reprocess old data.